wjg3/FlexiBLEPlugin/README.md

 4. Type "make install".
 5. If you wanna test FlexiBLE with molecular dynamics, alter the parameters of those tests within "platform/references/tests".
 The sample initial coordination and initial velocity files are within the "test" directory.

-This plugin is based on Zhuofan Shen and William J. Glover's work published J. Chem.
-Phy., the paper "https://doi.org/10.1063/5.0067855" must be cited if using this plugin in your research.
+This plugin is based on Zhuofan Shen and William J. Glover's work published on J. Chem.
+Phy., the paper "https://doi.org/10.1063/5.0067855" must be cited if using this plugin in research.